forestgrape/coronavirus/coronavirus.md

 > Even if the virions can't attach to a cell and/or induce cell entry, phagocytosis can be induced by the cell alone:  e.g. for antibody marked virions which may get phagocyted by macrophages.
 This is both relevant upon reinfection and for the design of vaccines.
 Antibodies against the outer membrane proteins (e.g. the spike) can be a two-sided sword.

 #### Orientation Matters
-*  The transmission pathways (mostly airborne and vectorless) yield an initial deposition of the virions on the apical side together with the barrier function of the apical cell layer the virions have
+*  The transmission pathways (mostly airborne and vector-less) yield an initial deposition of the virions on the apical side together with the barrier function of the apical cell layer the virions have
 * In vitro [cell culture to check] experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
 [McCray & Co](#mccray05) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
 Similarly was observed for the common cold causing coronavirus 229E: It infects the cells, corresponding to its receptor, amino-peptidase N, expression, preferably from the apical surface [[McCray](#mccray)].
 229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

 #### ACE2 Receptor Detection